Description

 Chapter 1: AN INTRODUCTION TO BENEFITS REALIZATION MANAGEMENT

 The concept of portfolios, programs, and projects delivering value through benefits realization management (BRM) can be traced back to the logical framework approach (LFA), developed in 1969 for the U.S. Agency for International Development.
 LFA is a methodology mainly used for designing, monitoring, and evaluating international development projects.
-In the private sector, BRM arose in the information technology (IT) industry about 30 years ago when the evolution of this technology made it more important that investments in planned benefits came to fruition.
-The practice of BRM has since proved useful to other industries where benefits derive from portfolio, program, and project outputs.
-Although there is no widespread consensus on BRM as a discipline, it continues to evolve and be recognized as a useful management approach.

-Chapter 2: BRM AND
+Chapter 2: BRM AND ORGANIZATIONAL CONTEXT

 This chapter describes foundational terms, concepts, principles, critical success enablers, and roles and responsibilities.
 In addition, it gives an overview on the topics of organizational strategy and benefits, benefits and requirements traceability, benefits categorization considerations, and benefits measurement.